 Over the past few years I developed a bad habit I didn’t even realize I had until just recently.
 It affected almost every area of my life for the poorer.
-Now that I see it, I can’t believe I hadn’t noticed it sooner and am a little sad at the lost time because of it.
+Now that I see it, medical I can’t believe I hadn’t noticed it sooner and am a little sad at the lost time because of it.

 What was it?
 Short-term thinking.

 I think I started down the road of this habit being a work-at-home dad.
-While working on long term goals and projects, I often would get interrupted by the kids (after school or on days off of school) when they needed something.
+While working on long term goals and projects, visit this I often would get interrupted by the kids (after school or on days off of school) when they needed something.
 It happened a lot more when they were younger and needed more of my support, less so recently, but instead of jumping back into what I was doing, I let myself get frustrated.
 “Why bother getting restarted on something if I’m just going to get interrupted?”
 I asked myself.
 “Getting restarted” turned into “getting started”.
 I moved from proactive to reactive and when I moved to reactive, I filled my time with web surfing and mindless social media.
 When my dad moved in with us last year and I spent a lot of time care-taking, my reactionary mode got even worse.

 The Long View